Realistic Full-Body Anonymization with Surface-Guided GANs

 \subsection{Attributes of Surface-Guided GANs}

-We iteratively develop the baseline architecture to introduce surface-guidance. \Cref{tab:method_ablation} (and \Cref{fig:iterative_development}) reflects that the addition of discriminator surface-supervision (config B) and surface modulation (config C/D) drastically improves image quality.
-Config E increases the model size of the generator and discriminator to 39.4M and 34M parameters, respectively.
+We iteratively develop the baseline architecture to introduce surface guidance. \Cref{tab:method_ablation} (and \Cref{fig:iterative_development}) reflects that the addition of discriminator surface-supervision (config B) and surface modulation (config C/D) drastically improves image quality.
+Note that adaptive modulation is only applied for the convolutional layers in the decoder.
+Config E increases the model size of the generator and discriminator to 33M and 34M parameters, respectively.
 The final generator produces high-quality and diverse results (\Cref{fig:cse_diverse}).
 In addition, the conditional intermediate latent space $\omega$ is amenable to similar techniques as the latent space of StyleGAN \cite{karras2019style}, \eg the truncation trick \cite{Brock2018} and latent interpolation (ablated in \appendixQuantitative ). \Cref{fig:cse_diverse} includes generated images with latent truncation.

-\paragraph{Mapping Network Depth} A deeper mapping network allows the generator to learn finer-grained modulation parameters, which we find to significantly improve image quality (see \Cref{tab:mapping_depth}).
-We observe a strangely modest improvement of FID as the complexity of $f_\omega$ increases.
-However, we qualitatively observe a significant improvement in the quality of fine-grained regions (\eg the face and fingers, see \Cref{fig:iterative_development}), and speculate that these details are not reflected in FID.
-Thus, we evaluate FID for the upsampled face region separately, which reflects a significant improvement.
+\paragraph{Mapping Network Depth} A deeper mapping network allows the generator to learn finer-grained modulation parameters, which we find to significantly improve image quality and latent disentanglement (\Cref{tab:mapping_depth}).
+Qualitatively, we observe that this significantly improves the quality of fine-grained regions (\eg the face and fingers, see \Cref{fig:iterative_development}).
+We quantitatively validate this improvement through the FID of the upsampled face region (Face FID).

 Furthermore, a deeper mapping network allows the generator to better disentangle the latent space \footnote{Following Karras \etal \cite{karras2019style}, "disentangled latent space" refers to that the latent factors of variations are separated into linear subspaces.}, which is reflected by PPL.
 The improved disentanglement is rooted in two design choices; first, \modulationMetodShort explicitly disentangles the variations of pose into surface-adaptive modulation.
-Secondly, \modulationMetodNoiseShort "unwarps" the fixed distribution $z$ to the surface-conditioned distribution $\omega$, which allows the generator to easier control specific areas of the human body disentangled of the spatial image.
+Secondly, \modulationMetodNoiseShort allows the generator to easier control specific areas of the human body disentangled of the spatial image, by "unwarping" the fixed distribution $z$ to the surface-conditioned distribution $\omega$.